Karyofyllia/Numerical-Analysis---Root-Approximation-Methods/README.md

 # Numerical Analysis - Root Approximation Methods
-Implemented PA = LU factorization, Bisection, Newton Raphson and Secant Methods.
+Implemented PA = LU factorization, Bisection, Newton Raphson, Secant Methods and Cholesky Decomposition.

 In this project I will use 2 functions.Bisection, Newton Raphson and Secant Methods are implemented on the first function and the second one is used for Modified methods I created (from Bisection Newton-Raphson and Secant Methods).